ai myths vs reality

 By handling routine and complex tasks, artificial intelligence frees human workers to focus on creative and strategic activities, driving overall industry growth and productivity.

-3. AI is too expensive for my business
+3. AI is affordable

-• Initial setup costs
+• Initial setup expenses

 • Ongoing maintenance

-See how we explored the cost-effectiveness of AI for Microsoft CoPilot.
+See how we explored the cost-effectiveness of AI for Microsoft Copilot.

-5. Using AI is easy
+4. Using AI is easy

 Businesses often face challenges in fine-tuning AI to meet specific needs, requiring a deep understanding of: